About

 Controlled AI fit

-AI should be useful, but teams must stay able to decide where work stays fixed and where AI assists inside the workflow.
+AI should be useful, but teams must stay able to decide where work stays fixed, where it stays conversational, and where it hardens into deterministic runs.

 Built close to live operations

-The product is shaped around live workflow constraints: documents, approvals, handoffs, traceability, and operator visibility in production.
+The product is shaped around live operational constraints: records, exceptions, follow-through, traceability, and operator visibility in production.

-We build software for workflows where documents, approvals, and accountability matter.
+We build software for teams that need a real system around repeated operational work.
 These are the processes that usually outgrow inboxes, spreadsheets, and generic assistants first.

-bontik combines records, governed workflows, AI-assisted work, and clean handoffs so teams can put painful operational processes into production with more clarity, control, and follow-through.
+bontik combines records, operator surfaces, conversational work, deterministic runs, and governed change so teams can put painful operational processes into use with more clarity, control, and follow-through.

 What that approach changes for buyers